 (9) William Shakespeare loved pancakes.

 The most famous playwright who ever lived had a fondness for pancakes.
 He loved this food so much, in fact, that he made mention of them in two of his plays- As You Like It and All's Well That Ends Well.
 Instead of maple syrup, the characters in his plays are served pancakes with mustard, feeding a debate as to whether his preferred version is more of a savory type made with beef and served on Shrove Tuesday.
-He also alludes to superstitious beliefs, referencing ingredients consisting of flour, eggs, and "tragical, magical inchantments".
+He also alludes to superstitious beliefs, referencing ingredients consisting of flour, eggs, and "tragical, magical enchantments".

-(10) A world record was set by a person who ate 113 pancakes in 8 minutes.
+(10) The world record is 113 pancakes eaten in 8 minutes.

 In 2016 at The World Silver Dollar Pancake Eating Championship, Matt Stonie crushed the previous record by scarfing down 113 hotcakes.
 Spectators in Chico, California cheered on the professional eater as he crushed to beat the clock walked away a champion.
 Of course, these hotcakes were served without butter or syrup!